Learning with Multiple Correct Answers -- Regret Bounds under Different Feedback Models: Agnostic Online Multi-label Learning

 \subsection{A Gentle Start: An Example Hypothesis Class}

-We start by demonstrating a simple hypothesis class over a singleton domain and the label set $\{1,2,3\}$ such that any algorithm must have linear regret in the mistake-unknown setting, while for the same class, Algorithm~\ref{alg:set-goodH} enjoys a constant regret in the.
-We give a high-level description of the core idea behind the strategy that the adversary exploits to force a linear regret on any algorithm.
-The adversary always select $y_t$ uniformly at random from $\cY$.
-Observe that here we only have a single instance and the learning algorithm in the mistake-unknown setup is only a function of $(y_t)_{t\in[T]}$ and independent of the choice of $(S_t)_{t\in[T]}$ since they are not revealed to the learner.
-Therefore, by using the label most frequently chosen by the learner over the $T$ rounds, the adversary can construct $S_t$ in a way that forces the learner to have a regret linear in $T$.
+We start by presenting a simple hypothesis class over a singleton domain with label set $\{1,2,3\}$ for which any algorithm suffers linear regret in the mistake-unknown setting, while the regret for the same class can be made constant in the set-valued setting.
+We give a high-level description of the strategy that is used by the adversary to force a linear regret.
+The adversary selects $y_t$ uniformly at random from $\cY$ for all $t\in[T]$.
+Since there is only a single instance, in the mistake-unknown setting the learner is only a function of $(y_i)_{i<t}$ and is independent of $(S_i)_{i<t}$, as they are not revealed.
+Therefore, by using the label chosen most often by the learner over the $T$ rounds, the adversary can construct $S_t$ so as to force a regret linear in $T$.

 The same strategy, however, does not work in the mistake-known and set-valued setups, as the prediction of the learner at time $t$ also depends on the choice of $S_i$ for $i<t$.
-Indeed, in Algorithm~\ref{alg:set-goodH} we propose an algorithm that enjoys a constant regret bounded by $\log_2(3)$.
+From Theorem~\ref{thm:agnostic_mistake_unknown}, we know that there is an algorithm with sub-linear regret for this class in the mistake-known setting.
+More interestingly, we give an algorithm (Algorithm~\ref{alg:set-goodH} in Appendix~\ref{pf_H3}) that enjoys a constant regret of at most $\log_2(3)$ under the set-valued setting.
 This algorithm is inspired by Algorithm~1 in \citet{joshi2025learning} for mistake-unknown online learning over finite hypothesis classes.

-Our algorithm assigns a weight $w^{(t)}(h)$ to each hypothesis $h \in \cH$ that is initialized to $1$.
-At each round, the algorithm predicts a label $y$ with probability proportional to the total weight of hypotheses that contain $y$.
-It then updates the weights in the following sense.
-If the algorithm made a mistake, it doubles the weight of the hypotheses relative to which the regret is increased in this round.
-Otherwise, if a mistake is not occurred in this round, the learner halves the weights of hypotheses relative to which the regret is reduced.
-For cases where the both the learner and the hypothesis agree on whether they made a mistake, the algorithm keeps the weight of such hypotheses constant.
+Algorithm~\ref{alg:set-goodH} assigns each hypothesis $h \in \cH$ a weight $w^{(t)}(h)$, initialized to $1$.
+At each round $t$, it predicts a label $y$ with probability proportional to the total weight of hypotheses containing $y$.
+It then updates the weights as follows: if a mistake occurs, it doubles the weights of hypotheses consistent with $S_t$, i.e., those relative to which regret increases, and keeps the weight of others unchanged; otherwise, it halves the weights of those that are not consistent with $S_t$, i.e., hypotheses relative to which regret decreases, and again, keeps the remaining weights unchanged.

 We can then show that (i) the expectation of the sum of weights over all hypotheses is non-increasing, and (ii) that the expected sum of weights at round $T$ must have scaled exponentially with the regret.